This page contains photos of some of Taipei's "finest" nightspots that Dawg Flight knew well and ran hard.

-(1.-above) 1969 shot taken from the Pillbox of the King's Club and 77 Club across the street.
-The Pink Bar (see photos above) is the building partially visible on the far right.
-The Monte Carlo Club (see photos above) was located down the alley visible between the Pink Bar and 77 Club (see map on the back of the Monte Carlo Club card on right).
-A new club sign is shown on the building in the next photo taken a year later.
+(2.)
+1969 shot taken from the Pillbox of the King's Club and 77 Club across the street.
+The Pink Bar is the building partially visible on the far right.
+The Monte Carlo Club was located down the alley visible between the Pink Bar and 77 Club (see photos and Monte Carlo Club card map above).

-2.)
-1970 shot of the San Francisco Club, a popular Dawg Flight haunt, located upstairs on the building's second floor.
+(2.)
+1970 shot of the San Francisco Club, a popular Dawg Flight haunt, located upstairs on the building's second floor (1971/72 card on right).
 The Playboy Bar and Hong Kong Bar were just off to the left of the photo (see photos below).
-The Pillbox is just off to the right of the photo on the corner.
+The Pillbox is just off to the right on the corner.